mothepro/sets-game/README.md

 + Offline support (manifest.json)
     + Only load p2p library when going online
 + Notification when joining group
++ Notification for 'beforeinstallprompt' for add to homescreen

 ## [Source Code](https://github.com/mothepro/sets-game)